crate-crypto/small-powers-of-tau/readme.md

 This projects aims to implement a small non-Groth16 powers of tau ceremony.
 It is advised to only use this implementation, if your ceremony is less than $2^18$.

+## Performance

+- No optimisations have been added, so the code will most likely be very slow.
+This includes adding rayon and swapping many pairings checks for multi exponentiations.

 ## Usage

 Below we show different uses of the API depending on the actor.